Translation For Horse & Other Horse-Related Words

 There is a multitude of words derived from ‘horse’ and ‘cow’ in different languages.
 And it seems very unfair that despite the usefulness of cattle a variety of cow-related insults have developed, whereas many of the horse-related words are complimentary!
 A good example is the Spanish word ‘caballero’ which literally translates as ‘horseman’, but these days is more understood to mean ‘gentleman’.
 By comparison 'cowboy' is sometimes unfortunately used in a context that has absolutely nothing to do with cattle or the men who work them - instead inferring someone is incompetent or shifty.

-The books 'Life as an Australian Horseman' & 'Million Acre Masterpiece' contains hundreds of images, most of which include stock horses working and resting.
+The books 'Life as an Australian Horseman', 'Million Acre Masterpiece & 'Biggest Mobs - Longest Shadows' contain more than 800 photos, many of which include stock horses at work and resting.
 The images are accompanied by interesting captions full of authentic, reliable information.
-'A Million Acre Masterpiece' has a handy glossary explaining many of the quirky words and expressions that are used almost exclusively on these huge cattle stations, and 'Life as an Australian Horseman' has an extra chapter of special bronco branding images, which includes photographs of bronco horses in action.
+'A Million Acre Masterpiece' has a useful glossary explaining many of the quirky words and expressions that are used almost exclusively on these huge cattle stations, and 'Life as an Australian Horseman' has an extra chapter of special bronco branding images, which includes photographs of bronco horses in action.

 The Origin of Horse-Related Words

 - 'Equus' — Classical Latin.
 Hence the words equine, equestrian, equitation etc.

 - 'Caballus' — common Latin (slang) for horse of poor quality, i.e. a nag.
 Caballus turned into Italian 'cavallo', Spanish 'caballo', French 'cheval', and horse-related English words such as 'cavalry'.